tableau/connector-plugin-sdk/docs/tdvt.md

 Test results are available in a csv file called test_results_combined. sv.
 Try loading them in Tableau to visualize the results.

+## Testing the sample plugins
+1. Copy the samples/plugins folder to your working directory.
+2. Make sure the ini files under /config are updated to re

 ## Review Results

 After the tests have run, you will see a “test_results_combined.csv” spreadsheet.